WWE Rumors: New ‘WrestleMania 33’ Opponent To Replace Shaq For Big Show’s Match?

 WWE rumors are picking up speed as fans travel down the road to WrestleMania 33.
 There have already been a good number of championship matches set up for the “Showcase of the Immortals” which takes place in early April from Orlando, Florida.
-While top superstars including Randy Orton, Brock Lesnar, Bill Goldberg, and Chris Jericho all appear to have matches, one larger-than-life star is still lacking an opponent.
+While top superstars including Randy Orton, Brock Lesnar, Bill Goldberg, and Chris Jericho all appear to have matches, one larger than life star still is lacking an opponent.
 The Big Show was originally rumored to be grappling with NBA Hall of Famer Shaquille O’Neal, who seems to have pretty much backed off from the match.
 So who might Big Show face instead?

 In the most recent WWE rumors about Big Show, it was noted that the “world’s largest athlete” is set to officially end his professional wrestling career in February of next year.
 With WrestleMania 33 less than a month away, it will mark Show’s final appearance on “the grandest stage of them all,” if he still has a match.
 For months it seemed he would get into the ring and battle Shaq, as the two have crossed paths years ago on Monday Night Raw and then again at last year’s WrestleMania during the Andre the Giant Memorial Battle Royal.